Return to Office:

 The post-pandemic era was met with a wave of Return to Office (RTO) mandates.
 Most of which came from big companies like Boeing, UPS, and JPMorgan Chase.
 They weren’t met without controversy of course, and some serious opposition.

-But while the RTO wave has slowly fizzled out over the past year, several companies are still trying to navigate how to get their employees to fully return to the office, or at least part of the time.
+But while the mandatory RTO wave has slowly been fizzling out, several companies are still trying to navigate how to get their employees to fully return to the office, or at least part of the time.

 And I get it, the fully remote work trend isn’t going to fit every company’s needs.
 We were pretty lucky at Jibble that going from office to 100% remote worked so well for us.